usccolumbia/CSPBenchMetrics/README.md

 ```
 Then you can check the result in "~/CSPBenchMetrics/results/distance_table.csv".

+If you want to test your cases, you can upload the structure files and change the corresponding name.

 ### Calculate the distance metrics between a ground truth structure and a folder of predicted structures

 Go to the CSPBenchMetrics/code/ folder and then copy the command below.